Fellow Since 1997

 Victory Sonqoba Theater Company

-This profile was prepared when Bongani Linda was elected to the Ashoka Fellowship in 1997.
+This description of Bongani Linda's work was prepared when Bongani Linda was elected to the Ashoka Fellowship in 1997.

 The New Idea